lfre/next-preact/README.md

  });
 ```

+### Hot Reloading

+Since Next.js 15.2.0, Next added [webpack layers](https://github.com/vercel/next.js/pull/75878), and `@prefresh/next` stopped working.
+This can be resolved by adding the layer to the webpack compilation.
+Refer to `next.config.js` for the `webpack` changes needed and more information.

+---

 Copy the `patches` directory to your project root.

 > If you're using `patch-package` already, add the `.patch` included here to your `patches` directory.